Maher-joudeh/Tawuniya/README.md

 ---

+## How To Use Themes in Power BI Desktop

+1. Download the desired `.json` file
+2. Open Your Report
+3. In Power BI Desktop, go to **View > Themes > Browse for themes...**
+4. Select the downloaded file to apply the theme across your report

+##### For Further Instructions Follow The Guide Below: https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-report-themes

+---

 ### Power BI Desktop Grid

 Use this grid as a background in Power BI to guide spacing, alignment, and margins so dashboards stay uniform